Bira/octopus-carnival/_drafts/wir-neverwinter-thayan-encounters.md

 Lorragauth was a particularly despicable elder black dragon who died in the process of destroying his own domain, which he started doing because he realized he was dying.
 If he couldn't have it, then no one else could!
-Dragons, amirite?

 If Valindra succeeds at reanimating him, he's going to use the stats for a dracolich from the Monster Vault or the Forgotten Realms Campaign